Robert E. Lee statue removed in Charlottesville

-CHARLOTTESVILLE, Va.
-(AP) — A statue of Confederate Gen. Robert E. Lee was hoisted away from its place of prominence in Charlottesville on Saturday and carted off to storage, years after its threatened removal became a rallying point for white supremacists and inspired their violent 2017 rally that left a woman dead and dozens injured.
+CHARLOTTESVILLE, VA (AP) — A Confederate monument that helped spark a violent white supremacist rally in Charlottesville, Virginia, has been hoisted off its stone pedestal.

 Work to remove the statue of Gen. Robert E. Lee began early Saturday morning.
-Crews have also removed a statue of Gen. Thomas “Stonewall” Jackson.
+Crews were also expected to take down a second Confederate monument.

 Charlottesville Mayor Nikuyah Walker gave a speech in front of reporters and observers as the crane neared the monument.